Colon and Rectal Surgery Residency Program

 Research year: Available; research year can be coupled with being the anorectal physiology fellow.

 Opportunity to attend meetings: The division funds attendance to the annual ASCRS Meeting and any other meetings at which a paper is presented.
-The division also funds participation in laparoscopic surgery course sponsored by the program directors association.
+The division also funds participation in courses sponsored by the program directors association, such as the robotics and advanced endoscopy courses.

 All applications for the Colon and Rectal Surgery Training Program are accepted through the Electronic Residency Application Service (ERAS).
 You must also register with the National Resident Matching Program (NRMP).